tramitit/guides/en/greece/application_for_greek_citizenship.md

 - Greece
 date: '2024-06-07'
 description: Learn how to apply for Greek citizenship through descent, marriage, or residence.
-Find out eligibility, required documents, and the step-by-step procedure.
+Discover eligibility, required documents, and the application process.
 draft: false
-meta_title: 'Applying for Greek Citizenship: Eligibility and Steps'
+meta_title: Steps for Applying for Greek Citizenship through Descent or Marriage
-title: 'Applying for Greek Citizenship: Eligibility and Steps'
+title: Steps for Applying for Greek Citizenship through Descent or Marriage
 translationKey: greece-application_for_greek_citizenship
 ---

 ## **Description**